 BlackBerry Messenger and all the other BlackBerry services work when you are using your BlackBerry abroad.

-Moreover, the BlackBerry add-on comes with a free daily data allowance of 10MB to use abroad.
-If your daily usage exceeds 10MB, roaming charges apply.
-Make sure you have a BlackBerry add-on active for the entire duration of your travel before you leave.
+Moreover, BlackBerry Services come with a free daily data allowance of 10MB to use in the European Union.
+If your daily usage exceeds 10MB, or if you are roaming outside of the European Union zone, roaming charges apply.

-Please note that handsets running BlackBerry 10 do not need the BlackBerry add-on so they can’t receive this free data allowance - standard roaming rates will apply
+Please note that handsets running BlackBerry 10 do not need the BlackBerry Services so they can’t receive this free data allowance - standard roaming rates will apply